mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/21/day-183/">July 21, 2017</a></small></div>
 <p><strong>Trump reshuffled his legal team</strong>.
-Marc Kasowitz, Trump's longtime personal attorney who has been the lead lawyer on the Russia investigation, will step aside as the role requires Washington-centric expertise.
+Marc Kasowitz, Trump's longtime personal attorney who has been the lead lawyer on the <a href="/trump-russia-investigation/">Russia investigation</a>, will step aside as the role requires Washington-centric expertise.
 John Dowd and Jay Sekulow will now be Trump's primary personal attorneys for the investigation, with Dowd in the lead.
 From inside the White House, Ty Cobb will take the lead on the investigation from a legal and communications perspective. (<a href="http://www.cnn.com/2017/07/20/politics/trump-corallo-resigns/index.html">CNN</a>)</p>